clarklindev/microservices-stephengrider-with-node-and-react/README.md

 />

 ### 375. Fetching Individual Orders
+- api route: `/api/orders:id` GET -> getting information about a specific order
+- only authenticated users can access this route
+- users can only access their own orders

 ### 376. Does Fetching Work?
 ### 377. Cancelling an Order
 ### 378. Can We Cancel?